Welcome to the future of visual collaboration.

 What is it good for?

-You don't have to structure your boards perfectly for the AI to understand them.
-Free working is supported.
+You do not have to structure your boards perfectly for the AI to understand them.
+Free work is supported.

 Practical example (Management):